 BENEFITS OF ATTENDING

-- Gain expert feedback on the summer 2018 exam to impact on your teaching for 2019
+- Gain feedback on the summer 2019 exam to impact on your composition teaching for 2019

 - Identify the key areas of strength and weakness for high achieving students

-- Gain expert advice from two leading A level Music Composition leads
+- Take away expert advice from two leading A level Music Composition leads

 - Take away effective, successful approaches to improve composition skills with lower attaining students